 The big question, we are asking ourselves is just when this trend to low carbon steel making will become a standard practice in North America.

-Unlike the government controlled steel industry in China which is currently in its 14th 5 year plant to ‘green’ many of their industries as possible, the North American market sill has a lot of catching up to do in this area.
-There is a serious lack of enforcement of environmental standards, especially here in Canada, and the commitment to the Paris Climate accord goals are now in danger of reducing Canada’s steel industry to second class citizen status, as the buyers of steel are becoming more and more conscious of the process with which the steel they buy has been created.
+Unlike the government-controlled steel industry in China which is currently in its 14th 5-year plant to ‘green’ many of its industries as possible, the North American market still has a lot of catching up to do in this area.
+There is a serious lack of enforcement of environmental standards, especially here in Canada, and the commitment to the Paris Climate accord goals is now in danger of reducing Canada’s steel industry to second-class citizen status, as the buyers of steel are becoming more and more conscious of the process with which the steel they buy has been created.

 There is a real need here in Canada and in the US for steelmakers to keep reducing carbon emissions and dial up the innovation level of their steelmaking processes, and the use of scrap ferrous metal is a great starting point.

-This trend toward the increased use of scrap in the steel making process will eventually end up benefiting scrap dealers and recyclers right across the board, because as demand increases prices will have to be re-evaluated and increase to encourage more responsible recycling and keep pace with market demand.
+This trend toward the increased use of scrap in the steel-making process will eventually end up benefiting scrap dealers and recyclers right across the board because as demand increases prices will have to be re-evaluated and increase to encourage more responsible recycling and keep pace with the market demand.
+Ferrous Scrap Metal

 Our Pricing App Is Free